Domestic Violence in the LGBTQ+ Community

-The evolution in law for lesbian, gay, bisexual, and transgender legal rights has been extremely rapid, at least relative to other areas of law.
+The movement for equal legal rights for members of the lesbian, gay, bisexual, transgender, queer (LGBTQ+) community has led to a number of changes in the law in recent years.
 In 2013, the Supreme Court held that the federal government could not deny federal benefits to same-sex married couples.
-Two years later, the Court went further, ruling that states could not prevent gay couples from getting married.
-And in 2020, the Court declared that federal law barred employers from discriminating against people because of their gender identity.
+Two years later, the Supreme Court went further.
+The Court ruled that states could not prevent gay couples from getting married.
+And in 2020, the Court declared that federal law under Title VII of the Civil Rights Act barred employers from discriminating against people because of their gender identity.

 Violence in Same-Sex Relationships

-- In 2012, fewer than 5% of LGBTQ survivors of IPV sought court orders for protection against their intimate partner
+- In 2012, fewer than 5% of LGBTQ survivors of IPV sought court protective orders for protection against their intimate partner.

-We have learned that IPV has virtually the same prevalence in LGBTQ relationships as it is in heteronormative ones, but that the victims of violence are far less likely to seek legal help they might need.
-Victims may be concerned that if they do contact the police, they will be treated differently by the criminal justice system than victims in heterosexual relationships.
+IPV has virtually the same prevalence in LGBTQ couples and their family members as in heterosexual ones.
+But victims of violence are far less likely to access the legal system for help they might need.
+Victims may be concerned that if they contact the police, they will be treated differently by the criminal justice system than victims in heterosexual relationships.
 They may fear that rather than take into consideration the power imbalance that is often inherent in abusive relationships, the police might decide that any violence was “among equals" due to homophobia or transphobia and choose not to make an arrest.

-LGBTQ survivors should not be deterred, however, from seeking help if they have an abusive partner.
+LGBTQ survivors of domestic violence should not be deterred, however, from seeking help if they have an abusive partner.
 The law provides the same protection to LGBTQ people who experience domestic violence as it does to heterosexual and cisgender people.

-In general, the types of domestic violence experienced by LGBT people tend to be the same as those experienced by heterosexual people.
+In general, the types of domestic violence experienced by LGBTQ+ persons tend to be the same as those experienced by heterosexual persons.
 Typical patterns of abuse for all couples may include:

-- Psychological abuse, such as intimidation or instilling fear
+- Psychological abuse, such as intimidation, threats, stalking, and other forms of instilling fear

 However, domestic violence in a same-sex relationship can also take somewhat different forms of abuse than domestic abuse among heterosexual couples.
-For example, a batterer may threaten to "out" the victim to work colleagues, friends, or family as an LGBTQ person.
-They may call them offensive names.
-They may say to their partner that they are not a real woman or man.
+For example, a batterer may threaten to "out" the victim as an LGBTQ+ person to work colleagues, friends, or family.
+They may engage in name-calling that disparages their status as a "real" woman or man.
 They may ridicule their partner's body or appearance.
 They might misgender their partner or refer to them as “it."